ashleyfae/ingrid/readme.txt

 Brand Icons
 All brand icons are trademarks of their respective owners.
 The use of these trademarks does not indicate endorsement of the trademark holder by Font Awesome, nor vice versa.

+== Graphics License ==

+Flower illustrations were created by Jaymie O'Callaghan and are licensed under GPL2+.